Tributes pour in to 'Madame Ecosse' Winnie Ewing who has died

 “From the bottom of my heart, I say thank you, Madame Écosse, for your service to our party, our movement and our country.”

-Stephen Flynn, the SNP's leader at Westminster, was among the first of the party's politicians to express his sadness.
+Stephen Flynn, the SNP's leader at Westminster, also expressed his sadness at Mrs Ewing's passing.

 Mr Flynn said: "Winnie Ewing was an icon of the SNP and the independence movement.
 She will be sorely missed by people across Scotland - and my thoughts and condolences are with her family.